Phlow/feeling-responsive/about.md

 ---
 layout: page
 title: "About"
-subtitle: "Why another Jekyll template?"
+subtitle: "Why another Jekyll Theme?"
-description: "Since years I am programming and designing websites, love to work with open source tools and learn via code from others.
-I wanted to try to give something back..."
+description: "Since years I am programming and designing websites.
+I love to work with open source tools and learn via code from others.
+This time I want to try to give something back..."
 image_header: "no"
 permalink: "/about/"
 ---
 ...and learn at the same time.

-*Feeling Responsive* is my first theme and let into the world.
+*Feeling Responsive* is my first theme which I let into the world.
 It's built on work and knowledge of others.
-While I am still programming it, you read about whats behind this theme in the – hopefully – near future.
+While I am still programming it, you read about whats behind this theme in the – *hopefully* – near future.

 I got inspired by...